The-Blah/The-Blah.github.io/edition7/poems.md

 Cogito, ergo, sum.
 I think, therefore, I am.
 <br><br>

+## The Festivals of India
+### by Arnav

+India is filled with many, many festivals.<br>
+They have sweets, snacks and lots and lots of fun!<br> For every festival here, there is something to enjoy,<br> And the amount of angry faces is none!

+Diwali is known as the festival of light<br>
+The day Krishna slayed Kamsa, with might!<br>
+Yummy Gulab Jamuns are adored on that day<br>
+And to burst many crackers that day, we pray!

+On the day of Eid, we fill our stomachs to our please.<br> Just take a look at this big, grand feast!<br>
+Sindhi Biryani, Tangine and many dishes alike.<br> There is no proper exercise, you’ll need to take a hike!

+When we wake up on Christmas day,<br>
+We run to the tree, nobody in our way!<br>
+We open our presents and devour plum cake, nearly,<br> No wonder we wake up our parents so early!<br><br>

 <h1 style="font-size: 43px; text-align: center;" class="headerColor">
     <br>
     <span style="font-family: 'Hey Gotcha Regular', sans-serif; letter-spacing: 1.75px;"  class="headerColor">